Mckenon/SVHandles/README.md

         }
     }
 ```

+## Installation
+To install SVHandles, simply go to the releases tab above, download the .dll, and place it within your project!
+If you would like, you can also clone the entire repository for personal development purposes, or if you happen to have a childhood fear of .dll's.

 ## Side-Note
 If you do decide to extend SceneViewHandles, it would be greatly appreciated if you could copy your display code into a PullRequest to make things better for everyone, I'm only one person, so I can't think of everything!
 (Same goes for posting issues if you see something wrong, we're all here to improve.)